aws/amazon-q-connectjs/README.md

 ## ListIntegrationAssociations

-Retrieves Connect integrations, including assistant and knowledge base integrations.
+Provides summary information about the AWS resource associations for the specified Amazon Connect instance.
+The Amazon Q in Connect configured `assistant` and `knowledgeBase` for the Connect instance can be retrieved via the `integrationType` `WISDOM_ASSISTANT` and `WISDOM_KNOWLEDGE_BASE` respectively.
 For more information check out the [ListIntegrationAssociations](https://docs.aws.amazon.com/connect/latest/APIReference/API_ListIntegrationAssociations.html) API reference.

 ### URI Request Parameters

 * `InstanceId`: The identifier of the Amazon Connect instance.
 You can find the instanceId in the ARN of the instance.
 * `IntegrationType`: The integration type.
+The Amazon Q in Connect configured `assistant` and `knowledgeBase` for the Connect instance can be retrieved via the `integrationType` `WISDOM_ASSISTANT` and `WISDOM_KNOWLEDGE_BASE` respectively.
 * `MaxResults`: The maximum number of results to return per page.
 * `nextToken`: The token for the next set of results.
 Use the value returned in the previous response in the next request to retrieve the next set of results.